sebastianjacmatt/solafune-deforestation/README.md

 ├── ...                           # Other project-level files (e.g., .gitignore, enviorments)
 └── main_train.py                 # Entry point script to train the model
 </pre>

+### Where the Research Papers are Impleneted

+### Object-Based Augmentation

+The Object-Based Augmentation (OBA) pipeline is primarily implemented in the `object_based_augmentation` folder under `src/utils`.

+- **`oba.py`** contains the main OBA class and handles object extraction, mask alignment, and placement logic.
+- **`object_augmentation.py`** performs visual transformations like rotation, flipping, and blending when objects are pasted into new backgrounds.

+To integrate OBA into training, a dedicated dataset class is defined in `dataset.py`.
+This class handles the loading of OBA-prepared samples and ensures compatibility with the training loop.
+The pipeline is designed to be modular and easy to toggle via a simple boolean flag `use_oba` in the main script, which switches between standard and OBA-enabled dataloaders.

+### Invariance-Constrained Learning
+TODO:

+### Interpolation Robustness
+TODO:

 ## Setting up the environment